1. Load balancing solution architecture

 • /etc/puppetlabs/puppet/ssl/public_keys/smartproxy.example.com.pem

-7. Resume the Puppet server:
+7. Start the Puppet server:

 4.2.2.
 Configuring remaining Smart Proxy servers with default SSL certificates for load balancing